bcornec/Lab-git/Git/Base.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-Here Git suggest that we add the newly created directory to track it and its content in the future, so we can manage its history as modifications are made to it.
+Here Git suggests that we add the newly created directory to track it and its content in the future, so we can manage its history as modifications are made to it.
 Let's do that.

 `userX:~/localrepo$` **`git add ssh`**